 Being taken seriously in the martial arts is something most serious martial artists take for granted; you train hard, dedicate yourself to your art and its practice, and people figure out pretty quickly that you are a force to be reckoned with.

-However, being taken seriously as a business person; well, that’s a whole different animal.
+But being taken seriously as a business person; well, that’s a whole different animal.
 And the thing is, when others don’t take you seriously as a serious business person, it will absolutely hurt your business, especially when you’re first starting out.

 The reason I bring this up is because I’ve recently had three clients who had their businesses impacted negatively at least in part from not being taken seriously.
 And, it’s something that’s so easy to fix, I wanted to share with you how to avoid running into the same issues.